 - You are limited to more narrow tires- The frame clearance limits your maximum tire width and height.
 Because 700c wheels are larger, there is less clearance for high volume tires.
 This is due to the way bikes are built.
 The fork arms and the seat and chainstays become more narrow as they move away from the hubs.
 On many gravel and touring frames, the max tire width you can fit is 42 mm.
 Less if you use fenders.
 With 650b wheels, you can often fit tires up to 47 mm on the same frame.
 The extra 5 mm makes a big difference when riding off-road.
 Of course, there are frames available that are designed for 3+ inch 29er tires if you want to stick with the 700c size.

 - Less traction- Narrow, low volume tires make a smaller contact patch with the ground.
-While riding on loose or slippery surfaces like gravel or ice, you won’t get as much grip as you would with wider, higher volume tires.
+While riding on loose or slippery surfaces like gravel or ice, you won’t get as much grip as you would with wider tires.
 This means you can’t brake, corner, or accelerate quite as hard without your tires trying to slip out from under you.
 You also can’t run narrow tires at as low of air pressure as wide tires.
 Firmer tires get less traction.

 - 700c wheels are weaker- Because 700c wheels are larger in diameter and use longer spokes than 650b wheels, they are structurally weaker.
 Longer spokes can bend and break more easily.
 Larger rims can twist under stress.
 Assuming all else is equal, 700c wheels can’t handle quite as heavy of loads as 650b without cracking or flexing.
 You will probably experience more broken spokes as well.
 One way to slightly increase wheel strength is to use Presta valves instead of Schrader valves.
 Of course, wheels that were properly built with quality components are plenty strong no matter the size.